Reference

 Prices on this site are ranges, not single figures.
 A coin in About Uncirculated condition does not transact at one price; it transacts inside a band that depends on eye appeal, certification, recent demand, and whether the seller is a major auction house, an established dealer, or a private collector.
 Publishing a single number would imply a precision the market does not support.

 Two secondary sources fill in where auction data is sparse.
 The PCGS CoinFacts price guide gives us a published asking-price reference, useful for comparison and for dates that rarely appear at auction.
 Established dealer asking prices from firms with public inventories provide a third reference point.
-We treat asking prices as ceiling indicators rather than transaction values, and we say so when an entry leans on them rather than on realized sales.
+We treat asking prices as ceiling indicators rather than transaction values.

 We list condition tiers separately because price scales nonlinearly with grade.
 The 1882 Indian Princess gold dollar in Very Fine might trade in the high three figures while an MS-65 example crosses five figures, and the gap between an MS-63 and an MS-65 of the same date can exceed the entire VF-to-AU range.
 The tiered breakdown is the only way to give a useful answer to "what is this coin worth."